-The school is concerned with ensuring the good health and safety of members of the school community both on an individual basis and collectively.
+The school is concerned with ensuring the good health and safety of members of the school community both on an individual basis and school body.
 Appropriate and considerate school behaviour and conduct is an important part of health and safety and there are various systems in place to monitor behaviour, as well as provisions for behaviour support.
 These are outlined in the Behaviour for Learning Policies for Primary and Secondary.
+Smoking is not permitted anywhere on the school site.